Getting Started

 Test the all-messages Continuous Query

-Open a new terminal and run the following command to manually insert a record into the Message table:
+Open Terminal 2 and run the following command, which calls psql in the database container to manually insert a record into the Message table:

 docker exec -it getting-started-postgres psql -U drasi_user -d getting_started -c \